AlessandroMari/butterfly-nitrogen-indicator/README.md

 Conservation, 1–12. https://doi.org/10.1007/s10841-017-9972-4
 - Oostermeijer, J. G. B., & Van Swaay, C. A. M. (1998).
 The relationship between butterflies and environmental indicator values: a tool for conservation in a changing landscape.
 Biological Conservation, 86(3), 271–280.
 - WallisDeVries, M. F., & Van Swaay, C. A. M. (2017).
 A nitrogen index to track changes in butterfly species assemblages under nitrogen deposition.
 Biological Conservation, 212, 448–453.

+#### Additional notes:

+- Example data or documents is not available in the "Data" and "Documents" folder for privacy reasons.
+Therefore, codes are not reproducible by a github user that access this project.
+However, if data is needed, you can send an email to "ale_seas@libero.it" and I can deliver the request to the owner of the data.